cloudxlab/docker_build_compose_phpapp/README.md

-# docker_php
-#build the image
+### Example webserver
+This is a simple web server based on Flask.
+This version of code is specific to Ubuntu OS.

+#### Build docker image
-docker image build -t php_web_server .
+`docker build -t php:latest .`

-#list the images
+#### List the image

-docker image ls
+`docker image ls`

+#### Run the app in the container in the foreground
+`docker container run -p 8000:4080 --name myflaskapp --rm flaskapp:latest`

-#run the image in a container in detached mode
+#### Run the app in the container in the detached and interactive mode

-docker container run -dit --name php_container_1 -p 8080:80 php_web_server
+`docker container run -dit -p 8000:4080 --name myflaskapp --rm flaskapp:latest`

-#list the comtainers

-docker container ls -a
+#### Get interactive bash terminal into the container
+`docker container exec -it myflaskapp bash`

+#### Get interactive python terminal into the container
+`docker container exec -it myflaskapp python3`

+#### Attach to the container but you can not do much here.
+Press Ctl+p Ctl+q to come out without stopping the container
+docker attach myflaskapp

 #check the docker logs